kotovamarija/ParcelPatronusApp/README.md

 The application is deployed via Google Cloud, connected to a Google SQL Instance, and is currently running at:
 [https://parcelpatronus.online/]( https://parcelpatronus.online/)

-To explore the functionality, you can use the following credentials for full access as an administrator:
+To explore the functionality, you can use the following credentials for full access as the Chief Operations Officer:
 - **Username**: Patronus
 - **Password**: patronus